 - Wash sheets weekly in hot water.

-- Keep all areas of your home, especially the bedroom, free of stuff that collects dust, such as stuffed animals, curtains, and carpet.
+- Keep all areas of your home, especially the bedroom, free of stuff that collects dust, like stuffed animals, curtains, and carpet.

 Molds are tiny fungi with spores that float in the air like pollen.
-They thrive in damp areas such as basements or bathrooms and in piles of leaves or grass.
+They grow in damp areas like basements or bathrooms and piles of leaves or grass.

-The symptoms are similar to those of pollen and dust mite allergies and include sneezing, congestion, itchy and watery eyes, runny nose, and coughing.
+Mold allergy symptoms are similar to those of pollen and dust mite allergies.
+They include sneezing, congestion, itchy and watery eyes, runny nose, and coughing.

-- Avoid mold and get rid of things that encourage its growth.
+- Avoid mold and get rid of things that help it grow.

 - Repair any water damage or leaks in your home.

-- You may not want to keep plants inside because their soil can hold mold.
+- Get rid of indoor plants because their soil can hold mold.

-Dander are flecks of skin shed by cats, dogs and even birds.
+Dander are flecks of skin shed by cats, dogs, and birds.
 Dander can trigger allergies.
-You might also react to the proteins from oil glands in an animal's skin or proteins from an animal's saliva.
+You might also react to the proteins from oil glands in an animal's skin or from an animal's saliva.

-It may take two or more years for you to develop an allergy like this.
+It may take 2 or more years to develop an allergy like this.
 Once you have symptoms, though, they may last until you don’t come into contact with the animal anymore.
 If you don’t have pets, it might be cockroaches that you’re allergic to.

 - Avoid the animals that cause your allergies when possible.
-If you’re allergic to your pet, ask your doctor if there’s anything you can do that would help, like keeping it off your bed and couches.
+If you’re allergic to your pet, ask your doctor if there’s anything you can do that may help limit contact with allergens, like keeping it off your bed and couches.

-- You can also take medications such as antihistamines, decongestants, and nasal steroids to help with your allergy.
+- You can also take medications like antihistamines, decongestants, and nasal steroids to help with your allergy.
 Allergy shots, which are injections that help stop or manage allergy symptoms, might also help.

-- If you have cockroach allergies, be sure to keep trash in closed containers and take it out of your home promptly.
-You may also want to consider getting an exterminator.
+- If you have cockroach allergies, keep trash in closed containers and regularly take it out of your home.
+Consider getting an exterminator.

 Ouch!
 Something stung you, and now you’re having a bad reaction to it.

-Insects that cause allergic reactions include various bees, fire ants, yellow jackets, hornets, and wasps.
+Insects that cause allergic reactions include bees, fire ants, yellow jackets, hornets, and wasps.

-If you get stung by an insect, you can expect pain, swelling, and redness and heat around the sting site.
-Those symptoms can last for a few days.
+If you get stung by an insect, you might have pain, swelling, redness, and heat around the sting site.
+Those allergy symptoms can last for a few days.

 It’s rare, but some people get a dangerous, full-body reaction called anaphylaxis, which needs emergency treatment.
 Symptoms of anaphylaxis include: